Ostorlab/ostorlab_actions/README.md

 ![api key](https://github.com/jenkinsci/ostorlab-plugin/raw/master/images/jenkins-apikey.png)

 Once you have generated your API, add it to GitHub Secrets.
-Make sure the name matches the secrets.<n> in the YAML file.
+Make sure the name matches the secrets.<name> in the YAML file.
 You follow these steps for more detailed instructions [Github:Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)